nutella/ionic-inCal/README.md

 the font size to better display the result of calculations using rem instead of pixel, see https://github.com/patrickmarabeas/ng-FitText.js

 In the www directory you can find the sources of the app, in the resources directory there are the icon and the splash screen.

-Ps. no ionic files are included so you can use yours...